Paris Jackson & Boyfriend Make Out Half-Naked On The Beach In Hawaii — Steamy PDA Pics

 Click Here For More Sexy Pics Of Paris Jackson & Michael Snoddy

-Paris and her heavy metal drummer beau Michael have been dating since the beginning of the year, after meeting at Alcoholics Anonymous.
+Paris and her heavy metal drummer beau, Michael have been dating since the beginning of the year, after meeting at Alcoholics Anonymous.
 Clearly, it’s all been history from there!
 To make their Hawaiian vacation even more fun, family friend Omer Bhatti joined them for the adventure.
 The whole crew even woke up early for a hike to Haleakala Summit, starting the day off with a breathtaking view.
 It’s clear this group knows how to celebrate the holidays!

 HollywoodLifers, are you glad to see Paris so happy with her beau?
 Let us know!